rahulsom/gradle-jpi-plugin/README.md

 - Use joint compilation, i.e. put your java source files into the groovy source path (src/main/groovy)
 - or force Gradle to use the old layout by including something like `sourceSets.main.output.classesDir = new File(buildDir, "classes/main")` in your build.gradle as a workaround.

-## Debugging

-It is possible to attach a remote debugger to the Jenkins instance started by `gradle server`.

-    $ ./gradlew server -Dorg.gradle.debug=true

-This command will run the gradle JVM with the appropriate options on the default debug port.
-If more control is required, the JVM options can be set in more detail:

-    $ ./gradlew server -Dorg.gradle.jvmargs=-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005

-The `server` task enables several debug options: `stapler.trace`, `stapler.jelly.noCache` and `debug.YUI`.
-This increases the page load time.
-All option can be changed and new options can be added by passing them as system properties to the Gradle command line.

-    $ ./gradlew -Dstapler.jelly.noCache=false server

 ## Examples

 Here are some real world examples of Jenkins plugins using the Gradle JPI plugin: